Hemideina trewicki

 Hemideina trewicki is a cryptic species: it looks like the Wellington tree wētā, H. crassidens, but has a different number of chromosomes.
-All tree wēta (genus Hemideina) are nocturnal flightless herbivores.
+All tree wētā (genus Hemideina) are nocturnal flightless herbivores.
 During the day they hide from predators in hollow branches and crevices.
 At night they search in trees for leaves, flowers and fruits to eat.

 Distribution and identification

 Hemideina trewicki is common in forests and suburban gardens over most of the Hawke's Bay region.
 Within this range it overlaps with the Auckland tree wētā H. thoracica.
 The two species can be found sharing daytime refuge holes but hybridisation is limited to rare first generation hybrids.
 Hemideina trewicki has black and yellow bands on its abdominal tergites (as seen in the Wellington tree wētā H. crassidens) but has a pale pronotum with black marks as seen in H. thoracica.
 However, H. thoracica lacks the abdominal bands, and is more uniform body colour.
 All tree wētā have long antenna, spines on their hind legs and adults can bite.
 The number of prolateral spines on each hind tibea can be used to distinguish the Hawke's Bay tree wētā from the Auckland tree wētā: Hemideina trewicki has 8 spines and H. thoracica has 6 (or sometimes 7) spines on each hind tibea.